Prajwal-Kumar-19/Excel-Hypermart-Capstone-/README.md

-# Excel-Hypermart-Capstone

-🛒 **Hypermarket Capstone Project Overview**

-**Project Focus**: Analyzing order and delivery data from an Hypermarket

-**Task performed include**

-📦 **Order Level Analysis**

- Order Distribution: Analyzed the distribution of orders by delivery slots and areas to identify peak demand times and zones.

-📊 **Monthly Order Trends**: Identified areas with the highest increase in monthly orders from January to September.

-💸 **Delivery Charges Calculation**: Calculated delivery charges as a percentage of the product amount across slots and months.

-🎯 **Discount Analysis**: Evaluated discount percentages by slot, month, and delivery area.

-✅ **Completion Rate Analysis**

-📅 **Slot & Day of Week Completion Rate**: Identified completion rates across slots and days of the week (Sunday to Saturday) to spot trends.

-📍 **Area-Level Completion Rate**: Assessed completion rates at the drop area level for better insights into service efficiency.

-📦 **Product-Level Completion Rate**: Calculated the completion rate based on the number of products per order and analyzed patterns.

-📈 **Completion Patterns**: Provided insights into patterns in the completion rates, suggesting operational adjustments.

-👥 **Customer Level Analysis**

-📍 **Completion Rate by Source**: Identified the completion rate based on the acquisition source level for each customer.

-💰 **LTV Calculation**: Calculated the Lifetime Value (LTV) of customers at both order and acquisition levels to understand profitability.

-🚚 **Delivery Analysis**

-⏳ **Delivery Time Analysis**: Calculated average delivery times at the month, area, and slot levels to identify potential delays or inefficiencies.

-📆 **Weekday/Weekend Patterns**: Evaluated delivery times based on weekday versus weekend orders to optimize staffing and resources.

-💲 **Delivery Charge Patterns**: Assessed whether delivery charges varied by slot or area and provided logical reasoning behind any patterns.

-**Skills used**

-🧮 Advanced Excel Functions
-📊 Data Analysis
-📈 Business Analytics
-💡 Customer Lifetime Value (LTV) Calculation
-📉 Data Visualization
-🚚 Delivery Time Optimization
-💸 Discount & Revenue Analysis
-✅ Completion Rate Analysis
-📦 Order Distribution Analysis
-🔍 Trend Identification
-⚙️ Optimization Strategies

-#📊ExcelAnalytics #📈DataAnalysis #💼BusinessIntelligence #🛒OrderManagement #👥CustomerInsights #🚚DeliveryOptimization #💸RevenueAnalysis #✅CompletionRate #💡LTVCalculation #🔧AdvancedExcel #📉DataDrivenDecisionMaking #🏪RetailAnalytics #🎓CapstoneProject
+🛒 **Excel-Driven Capstone Project**

+📊 **Project Overview**

+This capstone project leverages advanced Excel analytics to optimize operations and drive data-informed decision-making for a hypermarket chain.
+Through comprehensive analysis of order and delivery data, we've uncovered valuable insights to enhance customer satisfaction, operational efficiency, and strategic planning.

+🔍 **Key Analysis Areas**

+📦 **Order Analytics**

+Visualized order distribution across delivery slots and areas Identified high-growth zones through monthly order trend analysis Optimized pricing strategies by calculating delivery charges as a percentage of product value

+✅ **Fulfillment Performance**

+Examined completion rates across delivery slots and days of the week Assessed geographical performance to pinpoint service hotspots and pain points Analyzed the impact of order complexity on completion rates

+👥 **Customer Lifetime Value (LTV) Analysis**

+Evaluated acquisition channel effectiveness through completion rate analysis Computed customer LTV at both order and acquisition levels Developed strategies to enhance customer satisfaction and loyalty

+🚚 **Delivery Efficiency**

+Streamlined operations by analyzing delivery times across various dimensions Optimized resource allocation by comparing weekday vs. weekend performance Investigated correlations between delivery charges and various factors

+🧮 **Excel Skills Utilized**

+📊 **Data Visualization**

+Dynamic charts and graphs for trend illustration
+Pivot tables and pivot charts for multi-dimensional analysis

+📐 **Advanced Formulas**

+VLOOKUP, INDEX-MATCH, and array formulas
+Nested IF statements and SUMIFS for conditional calculations

+🔢 **Data Cleaning and Formatting**

+Text functions for data parsing and standardization Conditional formatting for visual highlighting of insights

+🎨 **Custom Formatting**

+Tailored number formats for financial and percentage data Cell styles and themes for professional report presentation

+💡 **Project Impact**

+This project demonstrates the power of Excel in transforming raw data into actionable business intelligence.
+By applying advanced analytics to retail operations, we've provided a framework for improved decision-making, enhanced customer experiences, and optimized resource allocation in the hypermarket sector.

+💡 **Skills Showcase**
+Demonstrated mastery in advanced Excel functions, data analysis, and visualization.
+Applied business intelligence techniques to extract actionable insights.
+Utilized predictive modeling and strategic optimization to drive data-informed decision-making in retail operations.

+#ExcelAnalytics #RetailOptimization #DataDrivenStrategy #BusinessIntelligence #CapstoneProject